honestcomrade/learn-go/README.md

 ## This is an amalgamation of all of my different attempts in the last 2 years to learn more about system programming in what is quickly becoming my favorite language - Golang.

-Most of this work was inspired, taught by, or copied from a variety of teachers and coders who have posted thier code.
-I have tried to attribute each sub-folder (which used to be it's own repo) to the originator.
+Most of this work was inspired, taught by, or copied from a variety of teachers and coders who have posted their code.
+I have tried to attribute each sub-folder (which used to be its own repo) to the originator.

 Some of the work is my own, and most of it is cobbled together from a variety of these attributed resources.